 Who Owns Corporate Culture?

-The Definition of Corporate Culture
+Let’s Start with The Definition of Corporate Culture

 We define corporate culture as the way work truly gets done on a day-to-day basis.
 Smart leaders know that your culture exists by either design or default.
-In other words, in every organization there is a combination of assumptions and behaviors that define the collective attitude of a company’s workforce.
+In other words, in every organization there is a combination of assumptions, behaviors, and business practices that define the collective attitude of a company’s workforce.
+In some organizations this combination has been carefully crafted over time to best execute a coherent strategy; in others it has reactively evolved without purposeful strategy and culture alignment.

 Everyone Owns Corporate Culture

-We believe that both leaders and employees should own the culture of their organization.
+While we agree that leaders need to set the direction and hold people accountable to agreed upon standards, we believe that both leaders and employees should own the culture of their organization.
 They just have different roles and responsibilities.

 Otherwise, the corporate strategy is just wishful thinking.